berehovskyi/apex-stream/README.md

 zippedStream.toList(); // [13, 6, 15, 11, 9, 18, 4, 7]
 ```

-For reference streams `zip` operation has a variation that additionally takes an `BiPredicate` argument
+For reference streams, `zip` operation has a variation that additionally takes a `BiPredicate` argument
 to filter elements before zipping.

 Get all `Account` records from `Trigger.new` list on update if `Rating` field has changed: